 Evaluating B Vitamin Supplements

 The obvious concern here is dose.
-We want doses of folic acid, or if you have an MTHFR mutation, methyl folate doses, of less than 0.8mg, and B12 at less than 0.4mg.
+We want doses of folic acid of less than 0.8mg, and B12 at less than 0.4mg.

 It’s also preferable to have B6 at low doses, both because of the cancer issue, as well as because of some data that indicates B6 can cause nerve damage at higher doses.
 For example, when I have experimented with 50mg doses of B6 as a way to stimulate diamine oxidase production to clear excess histamine, I have experienced tingling in mu feet, which is definitely no bueno.

 We’ve also theorized that pairing these B vitamins with B2, or other antioxidants, could have a protective effect, so the data seems to indicate that supplementing with B vitamins is safer as part of a multivitamin.
 Ok, so armed with that knowledge, let’s explore some of the options out there for supplementing with B vitamins and see if we can identify some good products.